COVID-19 Immunisation In Children Aged 12 & Over

 Groups of children at higher risk from COVID-19

-Is it safe for my child aged 12 and over to have the COVID-19 vaccine?
+Is it safe for my child to have the COVID-19 vaccine?

 Studies show that COVID-19 vaccines are safe and effective for this age group.